 - The Franklin Mountains State Park covers 24,248 acres and is the largest urban park in the U.S.

-- Many songs and films have featured El Paso, and it has a strong musical tradition.
+- Many songs and films have featured El Paso, a strong musical tradition.

 - Award-winning actor, playwright, and director John Cameron Mitchell comes from El Paso.